-Hi folks its Jim Davis today I want to talk about buying a house with a pool and why it's so important to get that pool inspected prior to going to close you today we'll be looking at one of the most expensive repairs that you can make to an existing pool and that's resurfacing in that pool and a lot of people if you don't if you've never owned a pool you don't realize that the surface of that pool actually wears out about every 10 years you're going to need to get it resurfaced so if you're buying a an older pool that's installed in a house you're going to want to make sure they have that surface looked at and an eabout the costs involved in resurfacing that pool before you go to close the surface of this pool has worn away in several areas you can see that the gunite that's below the surface is actually starting to show through in several areas and this pool is quite frankly past due for a refinish there the first thing that takes place is we have to strip out the old tile and remove the old finish new tile has to be put on it to be laid out it has to be laid out straight here we see the walls of the pool where the surface has been removed and it's ready to receive the new topcoat now whenever you resurface a pool you'll have a selection of surface colors and material to select from and once you've picked one of those then they will come out they'll mix the color on-site and then they'll start forming it onto the side of the gunite walls.
+Hi folks, it's Jim Davis.
+Today, I want to talk about buying a house with a pool and why it's so important to get that pool inspected prior to closing.
+Today, we'll be looking at one of the most expensive repairs that you can make to an existing pool, and that's resurfacing it.
+A lot of people, if you've never owned a pool, you don't realize that the surface of that pool actually wears out about every 10 years.
+You're going to need to get it resurfaced.
+So, if you're buying an older pool that's installed in a house, you're going to want to make sure to have that surface looked at and know about the costs involved in resurfacing that pool before you close.
+The surface of this pool has worn away in several areas.
+You can see that the gunite below the surface is actually starting to show through in several areas.
+This pool is quite frankly past due for a refinish.
+The first thing that takes place is we have to strip out the old tile and remove the old finish.
+New tile has to be put on and laid out straight.
+Here, we see the walls of the pool where the surface has been removed, and it's ready to receive the new topcoat.
+Now, whenever you resurface a pool, you'll have a selection of surface colors and materials to choose from.
+Once you've picked one of those, they will come out, mix the color on-site and then start forming it onto the sides of the gunite walls.
 They'll keep working and working, starting with the sides first, until they finish all the way around.
 You can see just how thick that finish is that they're applying.
 The surface has been applied and completed, and now it's just prior...

 Award-winning PDF software

 Florida Swimming Pool Inspection Form: What You Should Know